akshaydnicator/Ensemble-Techniques-Bagging-Boosting-Stacking/README.md

 **2. Boosting Algorithms:** Combining a number of weak learners to form a strong learner and using **GridSearchCV** to find the **best estimate parameters** for the respective models to be used in an ensemble **| Algorithms: AdaBoostClassifier(), GradientBoostingClassifier(), XGBClassifier(), Light GBM and CatBoostClassifier()<br/><br/>**
 **3. Stacking Ensemble Techniques:** Using **StratifiedKfold** to split the train data into 10 subsets and using **Bootstrapping** techniques to create an output to be used as **features in the final meta-classifier | Additional models** used apart from the ones mentioned above: **LinearSVC(), KNeighborsClassifier(), LogisticRegression(), VotingClassifier() and Deep Neural Networks (DNNs)<br/><br/>**

+## Models Used and Evaluation
+The are three different notebooks attached in this repository as a part of this project:<br/><br/>
+ **- Principal Component Analysis on Train/Test Data** **- Bagging and Boosting Machine Learning Ensemble Techniques** **- Stacking Ensemble Techinique - ML Models Stacked Over DNN**